Roblox Murder Mystery 2 codes (January 2022) – How to get free knives & pets

-Looking to upgrade your arsenal in Roblox’s Murder Mystery 2?
-These MM2 codes will get you equipped with the coolest knives and pets that are currently up for grabs.
+If you’re looking to upgrade your arsenal in Roblox’s Murder Mystery 2, these MM2 codes will get you equipped with the coolest knives and pets that are currently up for grabs in January 2022.

 Roblox developer Nikilis’ Murder Mystery 2 follows a similar format to games like Among Us and Town of Salem, where players get assigned a role and are asked to play their part as either an Innocent, a Murderer, or the Sheriff.